 Archimede Pilot 42 Bronze

 A vintage-style pilot’s watch with the aging of bronze patina will make you look like an old soul with some seriously good taste.
 Plus, the Archimede Pilot 42 Bronze is German-made, so you know there’s quality here.
-Our favorite aspect might just be the blued second hand that adds colorful character to the timepiece.
+The blued second hand that adds colorful character to the timepiece.
 The movement is the venerable automatic Swiss ETA 2824-2, which is reliable and easily serviceable for years of use.
 You can also choose between a solid caseback or transparent sapphire.
 Finally, the conical crown is made of bronze, and the rivets and buckle on the leather strap also match the bronze coloring of the case.

 Farer Lander Midnight